oxheadalpha/tezos-k8s/docs/index.md

 ## Quick start

+We assume you have access to a Kubernetes cluster and helm installed (see [Prerequisites](Prerequisites)).

 To deploy a Tezos mainnet node:

 1. Add the Oxhead Alpha Helm chart repository to your local Helm installation: